xm83/FaceClassifier/README.md

     I used the non_max_suppression() function to group overlapping boxes together.

-    Using the best threshold for the predicted probabilities, 0.4, the script also runs on
+    Using the best threshold for the predicted probabilities, 0.4 (See Explanation for how I found it), the script also runs on

     <img src="shaocrew_0.jpg" width="600" alt="example input image"/>